vinid/NegotiationArena/README.md

 <img src="figures/gpt_4_interesting_messages.png" width="400">

-## Understanding New Patterns in LLMs
+### Understanding New Patterns in LLMs

 ### Building New Games

-## TODO
+## News: Refactroing

-We are currently refactroing some of the scenarios.
+We are currently refactoring some of the scenarios.
 If you want the complete scenarios you can access the Paper Experiment Branch [here](https://github.com/vinid/NegotiationArena/tree/paper_experiment_code).

 | Task                       | Status   |